 Unlike some other types of bank accounts, most checking accounts accrue very little interest.
 Some checking accounts have no interest at all.
 Another thing to know about checking accounts is that there is sometimes a monthly maintenance fee which you must pay to keep the account open.

 Numerous banks have begun offering high-interest checking accounts as a means for consumers to maximize their earnings while simultaneously enjoying the convenience and functionality that comes with a checking account.
 One good example is Quontic High Interest Checking which benefits consumers with a 1.10% interest rate and doesn’t charge any monthly fees on overdraft protection, NSF, money order and several other bank services.*

 As the name suggests, savings accounts are typically used to store money that you don’t need to access or spend right away.
-The biggest benefit to a savings account is that you can earn interest and grow your money without doing anything.
+The biggest benefit to a savings account, especially with high interest savings accounts, is that you can earn interest and grow your money without doing anything.
 The interest rate is called the annual percentage yield (APY), and it varies based on market conditions.